Zamirathe/MashTools/README.md

 Variable|Value
 --------|-----
 %P      |The player that died
-%K      |The 'killer' if applicable.
+%K      |The 'killer' if applicable

 # LoadOut